katejarne/RNNs_for_DM_and_time_representation/README.md

 - Manifolds.
 - To build the dynamical system using trajectories (trajectories of individual units are already available for the task considered)

-Note:
-Code from task 6) includes the option of generating multiple trajectory plots.
-The path contains a file to generate the data set, which actually you can run to see how is the dataset used (generate_perceptual_dm), code to generate all plots of network activity (load_models_paper.py), which calls:  net_constraint_create.py and print_status_2_inputs_paper.py (or print_status_all_trayectories.py) depending on what you want to plot and also loop_call.py and recurrent_main_to_loop.py to train new networks in the task.
-The directory contains a subdir called weights, which has inside the trained network that I showed today.